Mandate of the Board of Directors

 2. Risk Management and Capital Management

-i) Oversees the identification and monitoring of the principal risks affecting the Company’s business and ensures that the Company’s business strategies and allocations of capital are related to the Company’s Risk Appetite Framework and tolerance.
+i) Oversees the identification and monitoring of the principal risks affecting the Group’s business and ensures that the Group’s business strategies and allocations of capital are related to the Group’s Risk Appetite Framework and tolerance.

-ii) Ensures that the Company has effective risk management programs and practices that are within the risk tolerance of the Company and that risk management activities have sufficient independence, status and visibility.
+ii) Ensures that the Group has effective risk management programs and practices that are within the risk tolerance of the Group and that risk management activities have sufficient independence, status and visibility.

-iii) Evaluates the Company’s compliance with key risk policies and limits.
+iii) Evaluates the Group’s compliance with key risk policies and limits.

 iv) At least annually, evaluates and approves the Enterprise Risk Management Policy including the Risk Appetite Framework and the Internal Capital Ratio.

-vi) Oversees the company’s policies and strategies with respect to liquidity, funding and capital management and provides advice and guidance to management on the effectiveness of such policies and strategies.
+vi) Oversees the Group’s policies and strategies with respect to liquidity, funding and capital management and provides advice and guidance to management on the effectiveness of such policies and strategies.

-i) Sets the tone for the integrity, ethics and compliance culture throughout the Company and ensures that the appropriate structures and programs are in place to meet and maintain the highest rules of ethics, compliance and conduct.
+i) Sets the tone for the integrity, ethics, compliance and sustainability culture throughout the Group and ensures that the appropriate structures and programs are in place to meet and maintain the highest rules of ethics, compliance and conduct.

-ii) Develops the Company’s approach to corporate governance and its corporate governance principles.
+ii) Develops the Group’s approach to corporate governance and its corporate governance principles.

-iii) To support the Company’s corporate governance objectives, the Board ensures that the Directors, the CEO, the Oversight Functions and other executives demonstrate suitability and integrity in line with the high ethical values of the Company and foster a culture of integrity throughout the Company.
+iii) To support the Group’s corporate governance objectives, the Board ensures that the Directors, the Group CEO (“CEO”), the Oversight Functions and other executives demonstrate suitability and integrity in line with the high ethical values of the Group and foster a culture of integrity throughout the Group.

-iv) Reviews management reports regarding important developments in the relationship between the Company and key regulators, including the Office of the Superintendent of Financial Institutions (“OSFI”), the Autorité des Marchés Financiers (“AMF”) and U.S. insurance regulators.
+iv) Reviews management reports regarding important developments in the relationship between the Group and key regulators, including the Office of the Superintendent of Financial Institutions (“OSFI”), the Autorité des Marchés Financiers (“AMF”), the Prudential Regulation Authority (“PRA”) and U.S. insurance regulators.

-v) Reviews the Company’s compliance programs including the Ombudsman’s Office, the Privacy Office and market conduct initiatives.
+v) Reviews the Group’s compliance programs including the Ombudsman’s Office, the Privacy Office and market conduct initiatives.

-vi) Reviews the Company’s procedures to monitor its Related Party Transactions and approves permitted Related Party Transactions.
+vi) Reviews the Company’s procedures to monitor its Related Party Transactions and approves Related Party Transactions, as required.

 vii) Ensures that there are appropriate procedures in place for the identification and resolution of conflicts of interest.

-viii) Oversees and monitors the Company’s environmental, social and governance ("ESG") and corporate social responsibility initiatives, including with respect to diversity.
+viii) Oversees and monitors the Group’s environmental, social and governance (“ESG”) and corporate social responsibility initiatives, including with respect to diversity and inclusion.

-ix) Oversees and approves the Company's codes of ethics and coduct.
+ix) Oversees and approves the Group’s codes of ethics and conduct.

 4. Supervision over Senior Management, Oversight Functions and Compensation and Succession Planning

-i) Ensures that the Company is supported by an appropriate organizational structure including a CEO, Oversight Functions as defined by law, and other executives who have complementary skills and expertise, to ensure the sound management of the business and affairs of the Company and its long-term profitability.
+i) Ensures that the Group is supported by an appropriate organizational structure including a CEO, Oversight Functions as defined by law, and other Senior Executives who have complementary skills and expertise, to ensure the sound management of the business and affairs of the Group and its long-term profitability.

-ii) Oversees the Company’s succession planning and talent development.
+ii) Oversees the Group’s succession planning and talent development.

 iii) Develops the annual corporate goals and objectives of the CEO and is responsible for the CEO’s appointment, assessment, compensation and termination (if applicable).